karak-network/web3signer/COMMUNITY_MEMBERSHIP.md

-# Community organisation and members responsibilities
+# Community organisation and member's responsibilities

 This doc outlines the various responsibilities of contributor roles in this project.